isomerpages/nlb-biblioasia/index.md

   - infopic:
       title: Into the Night
       subtitle: "Video: stories from biblioasia"
-      description: "Cabaret dancers like Rose Chan were famous.
-But what were their lives really like? "
+      description: Cabaret dancers like Rose Chan were famous.
+But what were their lives really like?
       button: Beneath the Glitz and Glamour
       url: /videos/into-the-night
       image: "/images/Videos: BA Stories/into the night.jpg"